AVATEAM-IT-SYSTEMHAUS/mkdocs-kroki-plugin/.github/ISSUE_TEMPLATE/Feature_Request.md

 ---
 name: 🚀 Feature Request
-description: "I have a suggestion (and might want to implement myself \U0001F642)!"
+about: "I have a suggestion (and might want to implement myself \U0001F642)!"
 labels:
   - enhancement
 assignees: